HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 The mini-batch gradient descent can also implement BN.
 However, if the neural networks are trained by mini-batch and we perform prediction on test dataset, we need to determine `μ` and `σ` from training data, and then rescale the test data.
 We can simply compute the average `μ` from all mini-batch, or using exponentially weight average (mentioned in Andre Ng's class).

+## Data augmentation

+From [wiki](https://en.wikipedia.org/wiki/Data_augmentation): data augmentation in data analysis are techniques used to increase the amount of data by adding slightly **modified copies** of already existing data or newly created synthetic data from existing data.
+It acts as a regularizer and helps reduce overfitting when training a machine learning model.
+It is closely related to **oversampling** in data analysis.

+A convolutional neural network (CNN) that can robustly classify objects even if its placed in different orientations is said to have the property called invariance.
+More specifically, a CNN can be invariant to translation, viewpoint, size or illumination.
+We account for these situations by training our neural network with additional synthetically modified data.
+This essentially is the premise of data augmentation [[Arun Gandhi]][Data Augmentation | How to use Deep Learning when you have Limited Data — Part 2].